sullyj3/timer-lean/README.md

 $ systemctl --user enable --now sand.socket
 ```

 To see notifications, you'll need a libnotify compatible notification server.
-I use [swaync](https://github.com/ErikReider/SwayNotificationCenter).
+Desktop managers like Gnome and Plasma generally come with this built in, but
+if you use a stand alone window manager you'll need to choose and install one
+yourself.
+You can find a list of potential options [here](https://wiki.archlinux.org/title/Desktop_notifications#Standalone).

 You can type
 ```console